Personalizing the U.S. Debt: What’s Your Share, Youngster?

 The U.S. Debt Per Person — Man, Woman, and Child

 So!
 I am presenting here our national debt PER PERSON.
 I haven’t seen it presented that way in the media.
 But we voters are all people.
+And this is a debt burden our children assume when born.

 It takes time to address this challenge.
 However, the need to solve it is immediate.

-Click on the link below to find the chart showing debt-per-person since 1930.
+Click on the LINK below to find the chart showing debt-per-person since 1930.
 First by decades, then by year since 2000.
 The column on the right refers to the family of four.

 Two observations.
 First, reversing our debt’s continuous growth isn’t easy, but it is an imperative we all share.
 Second, paying the interest and principal on this debt when due is at the top of our priorities.
 If we don’t pay the interest on the debt, we won’t be able to borrow.
 At least not at present market rates for sovereign borrowers with a high-quality credit profile.
 Not only would we pay more interest on more debt, but at a higher interest rate.
 A double whammy.
+The market drives interest rates, not our hopes.

 You may react to this per-person view by thinking that children don’t work.
 Well, of course.
-The point is to illustrate what “legacy” we are handing them.
-But I did calculate the debt burden carried by adults of working age.
-Here’s an approximation.
+I calculated the debt burden carried by adults of working age when I posted last year’s calculation.
+Here’s that approximation, to illustrate the substantial increase in the working adult per-person calculation.
 The 2020 census showed that 22.1% of the population were under 18.
 16.8% were 65 or over.
 I applied those percentages to the 2023 population, then divided the debt by that number.
-The debt per working age adult is $159,659,523.
-Let’s say $160,000 per working adult.
-If the Fed suppresses interest rates and the average interest rate on government securities is 2%, the annual interest expense would be $3,200.
-If the interest rate were 4%, the interest cost per working age person in our federal budget would be $6,400.
-The market drives interest rates, not our hopes.
+The debt per working-age adult in 2023 was $159,659,523.
+For comparison, let’s say $160,000 per working adult, versus about $100,000 per man, woman, and child.

 Another View: Comparing Our Debt to Our National Income